p3r7/blog/_posts/2020-02-22-ai-dungeon-cli.md

 >To play the game locally, it is recommended that you have an nVidia GPU with 12 GB or more of memory, and CUDA installed.
 If you do not have such a GPU, each turn can take a couple of minutes or more for the game to compose its response.

-Crap, I don't even have an external GPU.
+Crap, I don't even have a graphics card.

 ## Solution #2